 – barcode registration;

-– barcode images (in 4 formats: jpeg, png, svg & pdf)
+– barcode images (in 4 formats: jpeg, png, SVG & pdf)

 Your barcode will be suitable for use on any retail product both in NZ as well as worldwide.
-After you receive your barcode, all you need to do is put it onto your product and give your product to your retailers.
+After receiving your barcode, all you need to do is put it onto your product and give your product to your retailers.
 They will enter the product details and barcode number into their system (this is how your barcode and product will become connected to each other).

-“I already have a barcode number, I just need the images…”
+“I already have a barcode number.
+I just need the images…”